kms1212/foliOS/docs/vellum/memory.md

 - `mm_pma_allocate_frame` and `mm_pma_free_frame` provide frame runs for loader
   needs.

-This allocator exists so Vellum can load the kernel and build handoff data.
-It does not replace Strata PMM after the kernel starts.
+This allocator exists so Vellum core and bootloader modules can reserve and stage boot-time data.
+It does not define ownership after handoff.

 ## Virtual Mapping